HoangPhamJr/CSVReader/README.md

 API Reference

-public static ArrayList<String[]> readCSV(String CSVLocation) - This method takes in a string containing the full path of the CSV file
+public static ArrayList<String[]> readCSV(String CSVLocation) - This method takes in a string containing the full path of the CSV file public static String getElement(String[] list, String element) - This method takes in a String[] and a String of one of the elements in the header, and it will return the corresponding element in the given list

 Tests